UK, Canada, Australia Launch Campaign Against Visa Fraud

 Adding his voice to the campaign, British High Commissioner to Nigeria, Dr. Richard Montgomery said: “Visa fraud destroys dreams and devastates families.
 Criminal facilitators prey on people’s legitimate aspirations for a better life, stealing their money and putting them at risk of serious harm.

 “Through this joint campaign with our international partners, we are sending a clear message: use only official channels, verify all advice, and report suspicious activity.
-The UK welcomes legitimate visa applications through proper routes – but those who attempt fraud face serious consequences, including 10-year travel bans.”
+The UK welcomes legitimate visa applications through proper routes – but those who attempt fraud face serious consequences, including 10-year travel bans,” he noted.

-For his part, Canadian High Commissioner to Nigeria, Mr. Pasquale Salvaggio, added: “Canada is committed to working with our international partners to combat visa fraud and protect people from exploitation.
+Canadian High Commissioner to Nigeria, Mr. Pasquale Salvaggio added: “Canada is committed to working with our international partners to combat visa fraud and protect people from exploitation.
 This campaign reflects our shared values and determination to maintain fair, secure immigration systems while supporting those who seek to travel, study or work through legitimate pathways.”

 The three countries warned that people who attempt to obtain a visa through fraudulent means face serious consequences, including visa application refusal, travel bans of up to 10 years, financial loss with no recourse, criminal charges in some jurisdictions, and exploitation and trafficking risks.